-Protocol for Low-Power and Lossy Networks [7]), have two distinctive characteristics: communication devices use unstructured IPv6 addresses that do not reflect the topology of the network (typically derived from their MAC addresses), and routing lacks support for any-to-any communication since it is based on distributed collection tree structures focused on bottom-up data flows (from the leaves to the root).
+IPv6 over Low-power Wireless Personal Area Networks (6LoWPAN2) is a working group inspired by the idea that even the smallest low-power devices should be able to run the Internet Protocol to become part of the Internet of Things.
+Standard routing protocols for 6LowPAN, such as CTP (Collection Tree Protocol [3]) and RPL (IPv6 Routing Protocol for Low-Power and Lossy Networks [4]), have two distinctive characteristics: communication devices use unstructured IPv6 addresses that do not reflect the topology of the network (typically derived from their MAC addresses), and routing lacks support for anyto-any communication since it is based on distributed collection tree structures focused on bottom-up data flows (from the leaves to the root).